Devon7925/bootstrap/docs/missing-failure-details.md

 - **`loadModuleFromSource` argument or storage failures.** The WebAssembly side returns `-1` for invalid pointers, empty paths, exceeding the module cache capacity, or allocation failures, but it never fills the failure buffer for those guard clauses. 【F:compiler/ast_compiler.bp†L63-L105】
-- **`compileFromPath` rejects invalid input.** Several early exits—such as a null path pointer, zero length, missing module content, or a failed memory reservation—return `-1` without emitting a diagnostic.
-Only the "module has not been loaded" branch writes a detail string today. 【F:compiler/ast_compiler.bp†L111-L149】
 - **Linear-memory growth failures.** If `ensure_memory_capacity` cannot satisfy the requested size, it simply returns `-1`, so the caller propagates a failure with an empty detail field. 【F:compiler/ast_compiler_base.bp†L18-L39】